The best beaches in Portugal

 No list is complete without including one beach in Algarve, south of Portugal.
 But there’s one particular that stands out and that’s praia do camilo.
 You can either walk to the beach from the city centre of Lagos or take the car there.
 It’s one of the most popular beaches in the area and gets especially full during summer.
 The best time to go to Lagos is after summer or just before, when summer vacation hasn’t started yet.

-This post was made possible by the people at I-brauhaus-Seattle.
-The best microblading in the Pacific Northwest.
+This post was made possible by the people at I-brauhaus-Boston.
+The best microblading in the Northeast.